mmunson94/Portfolio-Project-1/README.md

    * Instructions on how to implement form validation was taken from code.institute

-   * The icons used in the footer were taken from font awesome
+   * The icons used in the footer were taken from Font Awesome

    <br>